What is the ZeM?

 - To promote and network research in the field of media studies, the ZeM supports applications for third-party funding projects and is the sponsor of joint research projects.
 Since November 2020, ZeM has also been developing its own interdisciplinary research focus under the heading of media restructuring of the social.

-The ZeM currently has 110 members.
+The ZeM currently has around 100 members.
 The work of the ZeM as well as its content orientation are led by a five-member board of directors, coordinated by the employees of the ZeM office and controlled by a board of trustees, consisting of representatives of the participating universities, the Brandenburg Ministry for Science, Research and Culture and the chairman of the scientific advisory board, which supports the ZeM is supported in its content work and orientation.